ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 ## Choosing the right editor

-You can create Markdown documents in any plain text editor, such as Notepad for Windows or TextEditor for macOS, but I encourage you to try more convenient options.
+You can create Markdown documents in any plain text editor, such as Notepad, but I encourage you to try more convenient options.

 Windows users might enjoy [ghostwriter](https://wereturtle.github.io/ghostwriter/).
 This free editor provides a live preview of your document and comes with  built-in light and dark themes.